-A Mission on Climate-Neutral and Smart Cities
+A Mission on 100 Climate-Neutral and Smart Cities by 2030

-In January 2020, the key elements of the mission were further discussed in a Smart Cities working group meeting dedicated to the subject.
-The Smart Cities, Transport, Energy and Climate Change working group leaders continued to work on the ERRIN contribution and invited the wider ERRIN membership to share their feedback on the mission.
-This work resulted in an ERRIN contribution, which provided recommendations in relation to the ambitions, financing, selection process and set up of the mission and made practical suggestions on its implementation.
+In January 2020, the key elements of the Mission were further discussed in a Smart Cities Working Group meeting dedicated to the subject.
+The Smart Cities, Transport, Energy and Climate Change Working Group leaders continued to work on an ERRIN contribution and invited the wider ERRIN membership to share their feedback on the Mission.
+This work resulted in an ERRIN contribution, which provided recommendations in relation to the ambitions, financing, selection process and set-up of the Mission and which made practical suggestions on its implementation.
 After the release of the interim report of the Mission Board in June 2020, ERRIN developed an input document to the interim report and the Green Deal call 1.2 on socially innovative cities.
 The final report of the Mission Board was handed over to the European Commission at the European Research & Innovation Days in September 2020.

-Since then, the Smart Cities working group has continued the policy dialogue with the Mission Manager and the Mission Secretariat, and organised a working group meeting to discuss the state of play of the mission's Implementation Plan with the European Commission in April 2021.
-Following this dialogue, ERRIN developed an input document to the mission's Implementation Plan.
-The comments focus on the specific objectives of the mission and its added value, and highlight some key elements related to the mission implementation process - the Expressions of Interest and the Climate City Contract.
+The Smart Cities Working Group continued the policy dialogue with the Mission Manager and the Mission Secretariat, and organised a WG meeting to discuss the state of play of the Mission's Implementation Plan with the European Commission in April 2021.
+Following this dialogue, ERRIN developed an input document on the Mission's Implementation Plan.
+The comments focused on the specific objectives of the Mission and its added value, and highlighted some key elements related to the Mission implementation process - the Expressions of Interest and the Climate City Contract.
 Following a Smart Cities Working Group meeting on the Implementation Plan and the call for Expressions of Interest in November 2021, the Smart Cities Working Group leaders developed a letter on cities' concerns focusing on the Climate City Contract and the selection criteria and evaluation process around the Expressions of Interest, which was shared with the Mission Manager and the Mission Secretariat.